AtlasGondal/export-media-urls/README.md

 - Date Uploaded
 - And its Type

-The data can be filtered by Author, before extraction.
+The data can be filtered by Author, or between selected date range before extraction.

 ## When we need this plugin?
 - To check Media URLs of your website